neos/neos-development-collection/Readme.rst

 If you want to contribute to Neos and want to set up a development environment, then follow these steps:

-``composer create-project neos/neos-development-distribution neos-development dev-master --keep-vcs --prefer-install=auto``
+``composer create-project neos/neos-development-distribution neos-development dev-9.0 --keep-vcs --prefer-install=auto``

 Note the **-distribution** package you create a project from, instead of just checking out this repository.